 If there are aggravating factors that result in felony charges, you could be facing up to five years in prison, while being required to register under the California Sex Offenders Registry.
 In addition to your criminal charges, you could also be liable for damages in civil actions filed by the alleged victim, regardless of whether you were actually convicted.

 Let Us Help You with Your Case

-If you face stalking accusations or have been charged with a crime, the Hallinan Law Firm is here to provide the aggressive legal representation you need.
-Call our office today to request a free and confidential consultation with a skilled San Francisco CA criminal defense lawyer.
+If you face stalking accusations or have been charged with a crime, The Hallinan Law Firm is here to provide the aggressive legal representation you need.
+Call our office today to request a free and confidential consultation with a skilled San Francisco Criminal Defense Attorney.